lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 ShotSync is a wireless basketball analytics system consisting of a wrist-mounted motion sensor (IMU) and a hoop-mounted outcome detector.
 It pairs wrist mechanics with shot results and reports measurements such as peak wrist speed, snap duration, follow-through, makes, misses, and shooting percentage.
 It also determines how consistent someones shot is, a important feature to facilitate improvement.
 The goal is to give athletes objective data they can use to study the consistency of their shooting motion.

 | Lochlan McCarroll | Los Altos High School | Electrical Engineering | Incoming Freshman

 # Final Milestone – Wireless Integration and Analytics Dashboard

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1018" height="572" src="https://www.youtube.com/embed/Jd8b29AiIYE" title="Lochlan M. Demo Night Presentation" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my final milestone, I integrated the wrist and hoop modules into one complete wireless basketball analytics system.
 Milestones 1 and 2 established the two separate sensing systems: the hoop module classified the result of the shot, while the wrist module detected likely releases and measured wrist motion.
-The goal of Milestone 3 was to connect these modules, pair their detections, calculate useful shooting metrics, and display the results through an athlete-facing dashboard.
+The goal of Milestone 3 was to connect these modules, pair their detections, and calculate useful shooting metrics while displaying the results through an athlete dashboard.

-By the end of this milestone, ShotSync consisted of three main parts:

-A battery-powered wrist module using a XIAO nRF52840 Sense.
-A battery-powered hoop module using a Nano ESP32, an infrared sensor pair, and a piezoelectric vibration sensor.
-A Python analytics program and Streamlit web dashboard running on a computer.

 Miniaturizing the Wrist Module: